d-Akkya/Ai-Chat-Bot/README.md

 # Ai-AutoReply-ChatBot

-## 📜 Project Description
 This project is a Python-based AI-powered Autoreply Chatbot integrated with OpenAI's API.
 It is designed to provide automated responses on behalf of users across multiple social media platforms like WhatsApp, Instagram & Facebook.
 The chatbot uses Natural Language Processing (NLP) to understand and respond in multiple languages, making it ideal for handling customer inquiries, personal interactions & automated messaging.

 ## 🛠️ Features
-- **Platform Integration**: Works seamlessly on WhatsApp, Instagram, and Facebook using platform-specific APIs.
+- **Platform Integration**: Works seamlessly on WhatsApp, Instagram & Facebook using platform-specific APIs.
 - **Multi-Language Support**: Utilizes OpenAI's capabilities to auto-reply in various languages based on user input.
 - **Customizable Responses**: Tailor responses according to user needs using OpenAI's prompt engineering.
 - **24/7 Availability**: Automates social media interactions, providing quick responses to keep users engaged.